Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ready-made vegetarian food with eye-catching colors

 In particular, vegetarian trays are pre-designed in combos of 5-7 dishes or 9-11 dishes, priced from 350,000 - 850,000 VND/tray depending on the ingredients and presentation.
-Many units also offer "compact offerings" packages for small households, from only 200,000 - 250,000 VND with 3-4 basic dishes.
+Many units also offer "compact offerings" packages for small households, only from 200,000 - 250,000 VND with 3-4 basic dishes.
 Busy housewives or those who are not confident in cooking are the main customer group of this segment.

 In addition to professional businesses, the online market also sees the participation of many seasonal individuals.
 They take advantage of the holiday season to make vegetarian food at home and sell it on social networks or in groups such as "Homemade Kitchen", "Vegetarian Market", "Clean Food for Vu Lan - Buddha's Birthday"...